 Career and Employment Services (CES) provides employers the opportunity to post full-time, part-time, internship, temporary, and summer positions as a service to Puget Sound students and employers.
-Some of the opportunities are submitted by employers while others have been found by a CES staff member through web searching.
+Some of the opportunities are submitted directly by employers, while others have been found by a CES staff member through web searching.

 CES does not formally evaluate or screen opportunities listed in LoggerJobs.
 Because there are risk factors and other important individual points of consideration, students are urged to perform due diligence when applying for or accepting any off-campus position.

 Informational interviews can help you learn if an organization is a good fit before you consider applying for a position.
 Use your network or connect with Puget Sound alumni through the Alumni Sharing Knowledge (ASK) Network.

 Research the organization prior to your interview so that you can respond to queries from a point of knowledgeable and are prepared to ask good questions in return.
 A few questions you could ask your prospective employer to determine if the position/organization is a good fit include:

 Have concerns?
 Research your rights and responsibilities as an applicant and employee